fernando-aristizabal/gVal/README.md

 ## Checkpoint 2: Extending Functionality
 - Extending to include continuous data inputs and metrics.
-- Support continuous to categorical conversion?
+- Support discretization of continuous maps to categorical conversion
 - Create a survey of metrics.
     - Organize in hiearchy.
     - Include in tables with descriptions, math formulas, and references.